-After living in limbo for over 20 years feeling like an outsider, then diagnosis bouncing from anxiety to ADHD to sensory processing disorder, I finally found the diagnosis that miraculously fit me perfectly.
+After living in limbo for over 20 years feeling like an outsider, then diagnosis bouncing from anxiety to sensory processing disorder, I finally found the diagnoses that miraculously fit me perfectly.

-The diagnosis that completely explained why I feel, think, and behave the way I do.
-The "box" I finally fit in:
+The diagnoses that completely explained why I feel, think, and behave the way I do.
+The "boxes" I finally fit in:

 When I first heard these words I was shocked.
 As a mental health professional, how did I never see this sooner?
 Based on what I was taught in school and how society and the media portray people with autism, I initially was in a state of denial.

 But as I read the lists of symptoms that sounded like they were describing me specifically, I had a sudden wave of relief wash over me.

 There was actually an explanation for why I am the way I am!

 Every facet about myself that people made me feel bad for in the past was explained.
 It really wasn't my fault; I did do anything "wrong."
 I simply just didn't fit into their "box" so they tried controlling me by changing me.